 Julia Patt, Contributing Editor, is a graduate of Sweet Briar College and the MFA program at the University of North Carolina Greensboro, where she was a fiction editor for The Greensboro Review.
 Her young adult novels—i was a fourth grade zombie slayer and Through Waterless Places—were both shortlisted for Mslexia’s 2012 Children’s Novel Competition, and her short fiction has appeared in publications such as Surreal South ’11, Stymie, and PANK.

-Jonathan Williams, Guest Contributor, is a 2012 graduate of the UNC Greensboro MFA Writing Program, has taught fiction writing at Salem College, and recently completed a novel.
-He lives in Greensboro, NC with his wife and daughter.
+Jonathan Williams, Contributing Editor, is a 2012 graduate of the UNC Greensboro MFA Writing Program, has taught fiction writing at Salem College, and recently completed a novel.

 Amber Lashae Davis, Marketing Intern, is a writer and artist with her fingers in many pots.
 Currently a Company Artist for a new local theatre, she spends her evenings exploring the various artistic scenes in her home of Richmond, VA.
 She has a love of literary analysis and playwriting, and spends her free time dancing or working behind the scenes on theatrical productions.